xinbr/xinbr.github.io/_pages/about.md

   - /about.html
 ---

-I am now a 4-th year Ph.
-D candidate in the College of Civil Engineering at Hunan University, supervised by [Prof. Chao Zhang](https://www.researchgate.net/profile/Chao-Zhang-43).
-I joined Prof. Zhang's [UNSAT lab](https://chaozhanghnu.github.io) in 2020 as a 3-rd year undergraduate student.
+I am currently a graduate student in the College of Civil Engineering at Hunan University, supervised by [Prof. Chao Zhang](https://www.researchgate.net/profile/Chao-Zhang-43).
+I joined Prof. Zhang's [UNSAT lab](https://chaozhanghnu.github.io) in 2021 as a 3-rd year undergraduate student, and completed my B.S. degree in 2020 at the same institution.

 In the UNSAT lab, I belong to a six-member group focusing on stress state and constitutive relation for unsaturated soil.
 I assisted Prof. Zhang in managing this group and worked closely with the other five members.
 In addition to my research regarding desiccation cracking in porous media, I deeply participate in the research of the other five members, e.g., clay pore structure evolution via small-angle neutron scattering and small-angle scattering X-ray scattering, development of swimming robot in granular environments, deep-buried soil's anisotropies in fabric, stress and modulus, loading collapse phenomenon in high-expansive clay, etc.